glenn20/python-ci/README.md

 - [`examples/pyproject.yaml`](./examples/pyproject.toml):

-  A sample `pyproject.toml` file to use with the github workflow files.
+  An example `pyproject.toml` file to use with the github workflow files.
   Includes:
-  - Uses `hatch-vcs` to dynamically update the project version
+  - Uses `hatch-vcs` to dynamically update the project version based on git tags
   - Compatible `tox` configuration to run tests using: `uv run tox`
-  - Default configs for `mypy`, `ruff` and `pytest`.
+  - Default configs for `uv`, `mypy`, `ruff` and `pytest`.
   - Assumes the project python code is in the `src` sub-directory
   - Assumes tests are in the `tests` sub-directory